daolinet/daolinet/README.md

-DaoliNet for Efficient and Dynamic Docker Networking
+DaoliNet for Dynamic, Efficient, Scalable and Virtualized Docker Networking
 =================

 DaoliNet is a Software Defined Networking (SDN) system to provide dynamic, efficient, scalable and virtualized connection for Docker containers.